rodber/blog/_posts/2022/2022-12-01-chevereto-goes-free.md

 ### 😘 Made for personal usage

-Chevereto free edition is for personal usage and it enforces that by removing guest uploads, external storage, spam fight, multi-user, moderation tools and anything that could suit a non-personal service provisioning.
+Chevereto free edition is for personal usage, this edition doesn't include guest uploads, external storage, spam fight, multi-user, moderation tools and anything that could suit a non-personal service provisioning.

 Nobody should pay to use Chevereto for personal needs, and those needing extras can afford to pay and sustain further development of the software.